cr-ashworks/srsLTE/notes/notes.md

 # How To

-run on a single machine https://docs.srslte.com/en/latest/app_notes/source/zeromq/source/index.html
+run on a single machine <https://docs.srslte.com/en/latest/app_notes/source/zeromq/source/index.html>

+config in /etc/srslte/...

 ## Network-prep